 If the campground is your home base for trail running, climbing, fishing, boating, hiking, and more, then you require the gear and nutrients to pursue your active adventures.
 Maybe you’ll lay around in a hammock tomorrow, but today you’re ready to GO.
 This active camping gear list provides ways to add even more adventure to your next camping:

 Gregory Sula and Salvo Collection

-If you love a good paddle but don’t love hauling heavy kayaks, you should definitely meet the Oru Kayak.
+If you love a good hike and paddle this sweet new foldable kayak should be at the top of your cmaping gear list!
 This collapsible boat only takes three minutes to assemble, and you can carry it on your back!
 It’s 12 feet long and features an open cockpit, making it easy to get in and out.
 The Oru Kayak makes the question of whether or not to bring the boat a simple one: Yes.Buy Now: $1299

 Gu Stroop Waffle

 Campers, hikers, runners, and pretty much everyone who tries these Stroop Waffles from Gu seems to love them.
-They’re sweet like a dessert, but packed with the amino acids, electrolytes, and carbohydrates you need to keep going on big adventures.
+One of the many snacks we will be adding to our hiking and camping gear list this summer, these sweet treats are packed with the amino acids, electrolytes, and carbohydrates you need to keep going on big adventures.
 It even comes in a s’mores flavor!Buy Now: $23

 Aftershokz Trekz Titanium Bundle